 Early Theatre also publishes occasional special volumes with sustained attention to particular topics, for example, drama and politics in the English Midlands (14.2) and women’s performance in early modern England, Italy, France, and Spain (15.1).

 In recognition of the excellence of our contributors, we issue biennial prizes in three categories.
 Please visit our Essay Prizes page for details.

 Submissions to Early Theatre are assessed anonymously by at least two readers.
 Our acceptance of content for publication is based on double-blind peer review.

 For more information, please click here.

 Since 2002, Early Theatre: A Journal Associated with the Records of Early English Drama (ET/REED) has published two issues per year, in June and December.

-Early Theatre: A Journal associated with the Records of Early English Drama (founded 1998) evolved out of a newsletter at the Records of Early English Drama (REED) called the REED Newsletter.
+Early Theatre: A Journal associated with the Records of Early English Drama (founded in 1998 by Helen Ostovich, McMaster University) evolved out of a newsletter at the Records of Early English Drama (REED) called the REED Newsletter.
 Issued biannually from 1976-1997, the REED Newsletter published documentary evidence of early drama, items on records research, and requests by scholars for information.
 It also listed calls for papers, conferences, and notices of recent publications.
 To view the REED Newsletter table of contents for all back issues and volumes, click here.

 The change to Early Theatre in 1998 reflected the growing stature of the earlier publication and the need for a scholarly journal in this field which would have a longer and more independent life than a newsletter attached to REED.
 Early Theatre began as an annual, with 6-8 peer-reviewed articles per year.
 Soon thereafter, we moved to bi-annual publication, with one issue in June and one in December (averaging 17 peer-reviewed articles and notes each year).